 I probed about his journey with Jesus.
 He said he wasn’t sure where he stood with God.
 I hid how that pained my pastor’s heart that this son of mine would be turned off by the very institution to which I had given most all of my life.
 It hurt deeply.
 Still does.

-With soggy boots and sore hips we stopped at a little rise where the trail sneaks out of the wooded plains and the valley of heather and tundra grass stretches for miles, dotted with those lonesome trees standing vigil.
+With soggy boots and sore hips we stopped at a little rise where the trail sneaks out of the wooded plains and the valley of heather and tundra grass stretched for miles, dotted with those lonesome trees standing vigil.
 I knew I might never again get this moment in this place with this person I loved so much.
 I told him how much I loved him and that I wanted him to love the Jesus I know and love.
-Stopping I turned to Clinton and told him what I hope he always remembers: “It isn’t about Church, Clinton.
+I turned to Clinton and told him what I hope he always remembers: “It isn’t about Church, Clinton.
 It is about Jesus.
 Find Jesus and find a group of followers of Jesus and gather with them to worship Him, learn from Him and serve this world.
 If you do that you will find that He is right beside you.”

 I paused to let the silence of the wilderness push the words deep into his fallowed soul.
 He nodded.
 I had no idea what the nod meant.
 He never said.